AlexWako/Data-Analyst-Portfolio/README.md

 [Tableau Story](https://public.tableau.com/app/profile/alex.wako/viz/USOPCSportsBenefits_17454384313740/COVID-19andtheEffectofFundingAnalyzingUSOPCSupportAcrossNGBs)

-**Description:** The goal of the project was to create any analysis of the given data and build a tableau story using it.
-The project involved cleaning the data and using various Tableau tools to create a complete story.
+**Description:** The goal of the project was to create any analysis of the given USOPC Sports Benefits data and build a tableau story using it.
+The project involved cleaning the data with Python and Excel and using various Tableau tools to create a complete story.

-**Skills and Tools:** Python, Data Cleaning, Tableau
+**Skills and Tools:** Python, Excel, Data Cleaning, Tableau

 ## Education